FichteFoll/advent-of-code/2024/README.md

 that I did not want to verify individually, but unfortunately my initial attempt at an otherwise automated solution failed.

-I have not yet decided whether I will continue working on it because I'm experiencing some burnout after 25 days.
+~~I have not yet decided whether I will continue working on it because I'm experiencing some burnout after 25 days.~~ I will not continue working on this.
+I still have an idea I could implement, but I don't understand yet why my first attempt doesn't solve it.
+I could also solve it manually, but that seems really cumbersome and unfun, so I'd rather not solve it at all.

 # Day 25